 8) Book Trade: Have your child invite a friend or a neighborhood kid over with similar interests for a book swap.

 9) Pair Books with Activities: Bring stories to life!
 For instance, if your child is reading Where the Wild Things Are, rent the movie!
 If your child is reading Curious George and the Pizza Party, make a pizza!
 There are tons of possibilities!

 10) Timer Vs. Flexibility: Ultimately, we want children to read daily simply for pleasure without being reliant on a timer.
 This won’t happen over night, though.
-In the early stages, reading habits must be modeling modeled (by you) and learned.
+In the early stages, reading habits must be modeled (by you) and learned.
 You know your child best!
 Use timers as you see fit.
-As he/she becomes more independent with reading, you can begin to release the reins.
+As they become more independent with reading, you can begin to release the reins.